dpa99c/phonegap-launch-navigator-example/README.md

 $ cordova run windows

 ```
-Note: For this to work, you need at least Visual Studio 2013 Community:  http://www.visualstudio.com/
+Note: This will run the app in your Windows 8.1 PC.
+For this to work, you need at least Visual Studio 2013 Community:  http://www.visualstudio.com/

 Or import the project in Visual Studio 2013 and run it from there.
+Within Visual Studio, you will be able to choose between Windows Phone 8.1 and Windows 8.1 (PC).
 The Visual Studio 2013 project is located here:
 ```
-LaunchNavigatorExample/platforms/windows
+LaunchNavigatorExample/platforms/windows/CordovaApp.sln

 ```